gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

     + of files at the following directory:  /zroot/jail/media/...
 - -C:  create an archive at the specified directory /zroot/jail/coffeehouse
 \[31\]

+### Using `nanobsd.sh` to Build a Read-Only Embedded System
+Quietly, for about the past ten years, FreeBSD has been providing a tool from Paol Henning-Kemp that build a small read-only version of FreeBSD called nanoBSD.
+There are few references about this system, but we're interested because, by default, it puts everything into a read-only state.
+That, and it's small size; nanobsd is small enough to fit on a compact flash.

+We'll use this one to lay down the base for Redeye.

+Doing some test runs of nanobsd.sh.
+Had trouble finding \_.disk in the files after the run was done.
+Build took about 2 hours.

 {% highlight shell %}
 {% endhighlight %}